No Randy Moss, no Terrell Owens? Bill Polian says neither deserves Hall of Fame

 “I think they will, unfortunately in my view,” said Polian, “because whether you like it or not. these ‘electoral campaigns’ have a way of swinging people.
 In my view, and I said this publicly last year, I think the Hall of Fames are for people who make their teams better, not who detract from them.

-“Now, T.O. was a bigger detractor over his career than Moss, but you certainly wouldn’t call (Moss’ attitude) any harbinger or example of what you want in a football player other than when he decided to play.
+“Now, T.O. was a bigger detractor over his career than Moss, but you certainly wouldn’t call [Moss’ attitude] any harbinger or example of what you want in a football player other than when he decided to play.
 ‘I play when I play.’
 I don’t buy it.”

 Owens and Moss could be difficult, for different reasons.
 But few in recent NFL memory have relished being a bad guy as much as Polian, so he’s an interesting one to be throwing stones.
 You can’t write the history of the NFL in the 2000s without Moss or Owens; they belong in the Hall.